chrisadoorn/commitextractor/database/database.md

 ![](../png/datamodel_20220325.png)

-Our database has two functinal functional and one technical part.
+Our database has two functional and one technical part.

 * tables containing the information on projects.
 * tables containing the configuration and results of our analysis